HiDefTextiles/HiDefKnits/README.md

 believe that creating a solution that is FOSS will benefit future users.
-Therefore even if we decide to not support the solution any longer by cutting updates or no longer releasing patches, the knowledge gained by the project will not lost and could be picked up by other knit-programmers-enthusiasts in future.
+Therefore even if we decide to not support the solution any longer by cutting updates or no longer releasing patches, the knowledge gained by the project will not be lost and could be picked up by other knit-programmers-enthusiasts in future.

 Moreover, open source software is typically much less resource-intensive than their proprietary counterpart, meaning that you can run it well even on older